Chicago Daily Journal: History

 Circulation figures for Chicago newspapers appearing in Editor & Publisher in 1919.
 The Journals circulation of 116,807 ranked 5th among daily papers, substantially behind the Chicago Tribune (424,026), Chicago Daily News (386,498), Chicago American (330,216), and Chicago Herald-Examiner (289,094).

 In April 1844, a group of men bought the two-year-old Chicago Express.
 A few days later, publishing out of the former office of the Express, the Journal was first published, three years prior to the start of the Chicago Tribune.

 Richard L. Wilson acquired the paper from its founding group after the 1844 election.
 He served as editor, with a break when President Taylor appointed him postmaster of Chicago in 1849.
 When Wilson died in 1856, his brother Charles L. Wilson became sole owner.
 When Lincoln appointed this Wilson to a diplomatic post in London in 1861, brother John L. Wilson managed the paper alone until Charles returned in 1864.
 Charles L. Wilson died in 1878, and Andrew Shuman (Lieutenant Governor of Illinois from 1877-1881) then became editor in chief.
 Shuman was associated with the paper for 33 years, starting as an assistant editor in 1856, and retiring as editor in 1888.
 George Martin and Slason Thompson succeeded as editors in the late 1880s and into the mid-1890s.

+The newspaper advocated for higher tariffs.

 James E. Scripps and his son-in-law George Gough Booth acquired the paper in 1895.
 George's brother Ralph also later acquired an interest, and became editor and publisher in 1900.

 John C. Eastman, who had run Hearst's Chicago operations, bought the paper from the Booths in 1904.
 From 1904-06, the paper claimed it increased its daily circulation from 34,800 to 85,000.
 He left the paper to five of his employees upon his death in 1925, when it had a claimed circulation of about 125,000.
 Samuel Emory Thomason, a prior general manager of the Tribune, along with John Stewart Bryan of The Richmond News Leader, bought the paper in 1928 for $2,000,000.
 Richard J. Finnegan became managing editor of the paper in 1916.